-The Depot Foundation proudly supports the following artistic and cultural organizations housed in the Historic Union Depot:
+The Depot Foundation proudly supports the following artistic and cultural organizations housed in the St. Louis County Depot:

 Minnesota Ballet stands in the Midwest as a premier professional ballet company providing the region with high-quality performances of works in a variety of dance styles, masterworks, and story ballets including its popular productions of “The Nutcracker,” “Sleeping Beauty,” “Cinderella,” “A Midsummer Night’s Dream,” and “Dracula.”